MAIF/izanami/izanami-documentation/src/main/paradox/tutorials/oauth2.md

 ### Generate certificates

 Izanami supports MTLS authentication.
-To do this we need to use keycloak with https et define un client certificate.
+To do this we need to use keycloak with https and define a client certificate.

 First run